Mqroman/Chatbot/README.md

 We will be using AIML because to build a chatbot using NLP/ML/Deep Learning takes a lot of time to build while AIML helps to build a chatbot easily but the only problem is that you need to feed as many data as you can for the bot to learn and here data doesn't just mean the questions and its category but also the question pattern.

-To understand about AIML coding structure, refer to the previous article published: AIML TUTORIAL Hope you know from the previous articles what each tag denotes and how to get started.

 Here you will need 3 files:

 1 Python file: bot.py

-2 aiml file: learningFileList.aiml, and conversation.aiml
+2,3 aiml file: learningFileList.aiml, and conversation.aiml

 Data folder contains all the AIML files
 Each aiml file contains the conversation patterns which the kernel will load for chatting